Resources / Overview of APIs

 Consolidated Screening List API

-Background: The Consolidated Screening List API consolidates eleven export screening lists of the Departments of Commerce, State and the Treasury into a single data feed as an aid to industry in conducting electronic screens of potential parties to regulated transactions.
+Background: The Consolidated Screening List API consolidates export screening lists of the Departments of Commerce, State and the Treasury into a single data feed as an aid to industry in conducting electronic screens of potential parties to regulated transactions.
 In the event that a company, entity or person on the list appears to match a party potentially involved in an export transaction, additional due diligence should be conducted before proceeding.
 There may be a strict export prohibition, requirement for seeking a license application, evaluation of the end-use or user to ensure it does not result in an activity prohibited by any U.S. export regulations, or other restriction.
 For more information view the informational video from the National Customs Brokers.
 The API only contains active entities on the list.
 For historical research, please reference the sources directly.
 The output format for this API is JSON.
 This data set is updated hourly.
-Test the API using the export.gov CSL search app.
+Test the API using the trade.gov CSL search app.

 Stay Compliant: When using this API, developers must provide the following information to their users to help them stay compliant with exporting law.
 If a party to a user’s transaction matches the name of a party on the consolidated list, the user must check the official publication of restricted parties in the Federal Register or the official lists of restricted parties maintained on the websites of the Departments of Commerce, State and the Treasury to ensure full compliance with all of the terms and conditions of the restrictions placed on the parties on this list.
 Links to these websites are found below as well as in the “Source List URL” and “Source Information URL” fields that accompany each party returned in the API.
 These links connect users to the specific webpage that contain additional information about how to use each specific list.
 If you are interested in learning which countries the U.S. has sanctions against, visit the U.S. Department of Treasury's Sanctions Programs and Country Information page.